 - Are you familiar with product X?
 If you’d like to see if a marketing, promotional, or sales campaign is effective.

-Give customers the opportunity to provide additional feedback to make your email surveys a big success.
+Give loyal customers the opportunity to provide additional feedback to make your email surveys a big success.
 One “smiley face” won’t tell you much about what specifically your customers value in your support.
 Ask for additional feedback to get more details.
-This also shows how much you appreciate your customers, that their opinions matter.
+This also shows how much you appreciate your customers, and that their opinions matter.

 So, if a customer clicks on “OK” while evaluating your support actions, the next question in the follow-up email might be: “Can you say a little more about how I can improve my work?”
 It can do wonders!

 According to Edison Mail, more than half of Gen Z (53%), Millennials (58%), and Generation X (55%) rely on their email inboxes for business correspondence.
 The conclusion is that email is a traditional tool familiar to many generations of customers.

 What’s even better is that email can be viewed from multiple browsers and devices, especially mobile.
 Data shows that 81% of people prefer to open emails on their smartphones, while 21% open them on their tablets.
 The customers can access the feedback request messages straight from their inbox or email provider’s solution, saving time and going at their own pace when providing relevant customer feedback to support agents.

 2. Extensive customization options

 You can freely customize your emails, including customer feedback requests, and use popular options for formatting text, including images, and adding all sizes and types of attachments.
 You can even add videos and use your voice and emotions to better explain your goals for collecting customer feedback.

 Then, if you have a ticketing system, your email can become a ticket, and you can easily manage its further progress along the customer support funnel.
 Working with tickets as part of asynchronous communication is definitely a calmer way to work and gather customer feedback.